15 Questions Most Sponsors Ask, Answered

 Still unsure what to write?
 Read our 10 top tips for overcoming writer’s block.

-4. How long until I receive a letter after first sponsoring?
+3. How long until I receive a letter after first sponsoring?

 We encourage you to write back as soon as you can; there’s no better time to start building your relationship than right away!

-5. Can I write straight away?
+4. Can I write straight away?

-6. What is a Compassion project and is it different to school?
+5. What is a Compassion project and is it different to school?

-Your sponsored child attends a church-driven Compassion project at least 44 days each year.
-Project activities are usually held on Saturdays or in the week before or after school.
-Alongside the Compassion project, your sponsored child may also attend a local school.
-Your support helps provide the uniforms and equipment they need.
+The child you sponsor attends a church-driven Compassion project at least 44 days each year.
+Project activities are usually held on Saturdays or on a week day before or after school.

-7. Can I visit my sponsored child?
+7. Can I visit the child I sponsor?

 During the COVID-19 pandemic, global travel restrictions and safety concerns for the communities we serve hindered our ability to invite supporters like you, to see first-hand what God is doing to release children from poverty in Jesus’ name.
 This situation was unexpected and led to a significant repurposing and reduction of our original workforce, who were dedicated to planning and facilitating trips and visits to the field.
 As a result, we’re now re-growing our teams and capacity.
 Initially, we’re offering a small number of trips for specific purposes.